PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

-We've made our test servers take longer than 10s to return to exercise this scenario.
+We've made our test servers take longer than 10 seconds to return, exercising this scenario.

 ### Try to Run the Test